ChromiaProject/postchain-chromia/doc/provider/start-a-node.md

 ### ext4

-Ext4 disk quotas can be used with a native master node, or a master node running in a Docker container with `chromaway/chromia-server` image started with `--privileged` and run as root.
+Ext4 disk quotas can be used with a native master node, or a master node running in a Docker container with `chromaway/chromia-server` image started with `--cap-add SYS_ADMIN`, access to the device with the ext4 file system (usually same as `container.host-mount-device`, see above), and run as root.
 To enable this:

 Create an ext4 file system with project quotas enabled and mount it with project quota enabled: